-In order for students to be considered for a transfer of credit from another university, students must submit to the RGV College' Registrar's Office official transcripts from all college/universities attended with a cumulative GPA of 2.5 or better.
+In order for students to be considered for a transfer of credit from another university, students must submit official transcripts from all college/universities attended with a cumulative GPA of 2.5 or better to the Director of Admission at Rio Grande Valley College.
 No academic course with a grade below "C" is accepted for transfer credit into the PTA Program.
 Academic courses include general courses such as English composition, psychology, and written communication, social, behavioral and biological sciences, humanities, and visual arts.
-All science general education courses must have been completed within five years of application deadline.
+All science general education courses must be completed within five years of application deadline.